 CPF shall not support key agricultural raw material plantations without title deed or causing forest encroachment.
 For fish meal, they must not come from source that is at risk of extinction.
-For these regards, CPF shall procure key raw material that can be traced back to plantation site or source, which is in line with the Biodiversity and Zero DeforestationCommitment.
+For these regards, CPF shall procure key raw material that can be traced back to plantation site or source, which is in line with the Biodiversity and Zero Deforestation Commitment.
 We aims to procure 5 key raw materials for using in the production processes, namely corn, fishmeal, soybean, palm oil and cassava, all of which are completely traceable back to sources/ plantation areas.
-We also aims to procure key raw materials from areas that are verified as deforestation-free by 2030.
+We also aims to procure key raw materials for using in the production processes.

 Since 2015 to the present, all fish meal procured for Thailand operations is made from by-product processing plants.
 Including, fish meal from by-product for Vietnam operations is made by processing plants which are certified MarinTrust; the best international standard for sustainable fishmeal and fish oil production.
-The fishmeal is traceable and not by-product of species that are at risk of extinction as defined in the IUCN Red List of Threatened SpeciesTM.
+The fishmeal is traceable and not by-product of species that are at risk of extinction as defined in the IUCN Red List of Threatened Species[TM].
 Furthermore, CPF is expanding responsible sourcing of fishmeal for overseas operations.